 - If you get turned down or rejected, don't waste time on it - move on.

 - Before asking anyone new out, get to know them a little first.
 It will make it easier to know what their answer might be.

 Even before your children develop into teens, take some time to create family rules around teen dating and relationships.
-There is no true standard; the rules will vary by the values and traditions in different households.
+There is no true standard; the rules will vary by the values and traditions of different households.
 The important step is to make sure you have the rules clearly in place.
 Some concepts to consider are:

-Along with discussions around dating rules, it is important to revisit conversations about sex.
+Along with discussions about dating rules, it is important to revisit conversations about sex.
 Even if you have explained this process before, have that sex talk again.
 Realize that they know more than you think.
 While as parents we might feel anxious about this type of conversation with our maturing child, having a teen pregnancy or sexually transmitted disease is far worse.
 Don't rely on the schools to teach your teens about sexual relationships.
-Sex education in the schools tends to be more scientific and biological in order to remain politically correct.
+Sex education in schools tends to be more scientific and biological in order to remain politically correct.
 Their friends have a strong influence on their sexual information, and you can explain it far more accurately than any of their peers.